zhengfeiwang/expression-decorator/README.md

 Demo for `@expression`, target to verify whether it is doable.

+**For demo output**, refer to /demo/main.py, scroll down and you can see comment at the bottom.

 Currently implement an init version, which:

 - convert expression into object which records statments, and it can be merged